Mental Health Facilities Muskegon County, MI

 Catholic Charities West Michigan

-Catholic Charities West Michigan is a mental health treatment center in Muskegon County, MI, located at 1095 3rd Street, Suite 125, 49441 zip code area.
+Catholic Charities West Michigan is a mental health facility in Muskegon County, MI, located at 1095 3rd Street, Suite 125, 49441.
 Catholic Charities West Michigan provides outpatient treatment.
-Catholic Charities West Michigan offers dialectical behavior therapy, group therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Catholic Charities West Michigan provides group therapy, dialectical behavior therapy and couples/family therapy to adults, young adults and seniors 65 or older.
 Catholic Charities West Michigan also supports people requiring dual diagnosis treatment.
-Additional services at Catholic Charities West Michigan consist of court-ordered outpatient treatment.
+Some other services available at Catholic Charities West Michigan include court-ordered outpatient treatment.

 Learn More